3. Binary packages¶

 The Debian distribution is based on the Debian package management

 dpkg.
-Thus, all packages in the Debian distribution must
+Thus, all packages in the Debian distribution

 must be provided in the

 on the system when the package is installed, and a set of files that

 provide additional metadata about the package or which are executed when

 the package is installed or removed.
 This second set of files is called

 control information files.
 Among those files are the package maintainer

 control, the binary package control file that contains the control fields for the

 store shared library dependency information and the

 There is unfortunately a collision of terminology here between control

 information files and files in the Debian control file format.
-Throughout this

-format.
-These files are documented in Control
+Debian control file format.
+These files are documented in

-files and their fields, Chapter 5.
+Control files and their fields.
 Only files

 referred to specifically as control information files are the files

 included in the control information file member of the

-packages.
-Most control information files are not in the Debian control file
+format used by binary packages.
+Most control information files are not

 Every package must have a name that’s unique within the Debian archive.

 package name is also included as a part of the file name of the

 Every package has a version number recorded in its

 The package management system imposes an ordering on version numbers, so that it can tell whether packages are being up- or downgraded and so that package system front end applications can tell whether a package it finds available is newer than the one installed on the system.
 The version number format has the most significant parts (as far as comparison is concerned) at the beginning.

 If an upstream package has problematic version numbers they should be

 In general, Debian packages should use the same version numbers as the

-ordered correctly by the package management software.
+be ordered correctly by the package management software.
 For example,

 dpkg will consider “96May01” to be greater than “96Dec24”.